Michael Czysz

 Czysz attended Portland State University, and transferred to the Parsons School of Design at The New School in New York, but dropped out.
 He went on to start his own design firm, Architropolis, where he designed homes for celebrities including Lenny Kravitz, a onetime friend and neighbor, and Cindy Crawford.
 He also designed high-end hotels, including the W Hotel in Miami, and Las Vegas casinos.

 He later left his design career, to design a high-performance racing motorcycle and formed MotoCzysz.
 He wanted to build a world-class, American race bike.
-The result was the radical MotoCzysz C1, a complete ground-up design, powered by a petrol engine of his own design, built to take on the world.
+The result was the radical MotoCzysz C1, a complete ground-up design, powered by a gasoline engine of his own design, built to take on the world.
 Unfortunately, constant rule changes in MotoGP rendered it ineligible for racing, and the project was eventually scrapped.
 He then turned his attention to electric motorcycles.
 He created the MotoCzysz E1pc, which made history at the Isle of Man TT, winning the inaugural TT Zero electric motorcycle race in 2010, as well as the next three after that.

 In 2013 he was diagnosed with anaplastic rhabdomyosarcoma (also known as pleomorphic rhabdomyosarcoma), a rare form of cancer.
-He died on May 7, 2016.
+He died on 7 May 2016.